bestsamuel/bestsamuel/README.md

 # About Me:
 Masters Student at Cornell University.
-Incoming SDE Intern at Amazon
+SDE at Amazon

 ## Socials: